maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/signatures-for-mail-ballots.md

 **If you ask someone else such as a family member or friend to return your ballot for you,** they also need to sign and date the ballot, and list their relationship to you.

 **What happens if I use the wrong signature?**
 If you didn’t sign your ballot envelope or used the wrong signature, you will have a chance to correct it.
 Your county elections office will let you know there was an issue after the election.
-You will have until December 1, 2020 to correct any issue with your signature.
+You will have a limited number of days to correct any issue with your signature.

 - If you used the wrong signature, you will need to submit a signature verification statement by mail, email, fax, or in person.
 - If you didn’t sign your ballot envelope, you will need to sign the envelope at your county elections office or submit a statement by mail, email, fax, or in person.